cardcraft/EdgeNext/README.md

 At the moment, it can automatically go to the next slide when the current one is finished and allows you to click while the intro is still rolling.

+Also, for anyone here expecting some magical auto-answering or cheating plugin, this isn't it.
+All this plugin has are qol improvments to makes things go by smoother

 ### Notices:

 #### Auto Advance broken.

 edgenuity implemented detection for autoadvance. currently I just disabled it, will fix soon :)

+#### Huzzah!!
+A new update

+First time since break, its a decent update. added auto advance for EdgeEX.

+Still working on normal auto advance for normal edge, they made it hard 😕

 #### Doesn't work on Chrome/Edge